Contact Us

 Spider Problems Around the Home?
 We Can Help

 Spiders are one of the most common pest concerns for homeowners in Oregon.
-Even when they are mostly a nuisance pest, large amounts of webbing, repeated indoor sightings, and spider activity around doors, windows, garages, and eaves can quickly become frustrating.
+Even when they are mostly a nuisance pest, large amounts of webbing, repeated indoor sightings, and spider activity around doors, windows, garages, and eaves can quickly become frustrating, and while many people worry about bites, only a few species are considered dangerous to humans, including black widows and the brown recluse.

 For many people, the issue is not just seeing one spider here and there.
 It is the steady buildup of webs, egg sacs, and spider activity around the outside of the home and in quiet indoor areas.
 Our spider control service is designed to reduce active problem areas and help keep your home looking and feeling cleaner.